Qucy/cv-baseline/MobileNet/README.md

 ![mobileNetV1](https://github.com/Qucy/cv-baseline/blob/master/img/mobileNetV1.jpg)

-Below image compare the normal convolutional block(right) and depthwise convolutional block(left).
+Below image compare the normal convolutional block(left) and depthwise convolutional block(right).
 A normal conv block contains a conv layer, a BN layer and a activation layer.
 For DW layer it contains a DW Conv layer, a BN a layer, a activation layer, a point wise conv layer, a BN layer and activation layer again.

 ![dw_module](https://github.com/Qucy/cv-baseline/blob/master/img/dw_module.jpg)